Associated Students, Inc. (ASI)

 How do I join ASI?

-Every currently enrolled student who pays the student body fee at Fresno State is automatically included in the membership of Associated Students, Inc. (View ASI org chart).
-Member status gives fee-paying students the right to cast votes in the election, run for an elected position, and serve on campus committees.
+Every currently enrolled Fresno State student who pays the student body fee is automatically a member of Associated Students, Inc. (ASI).
+As a member, you have the right to vote in ASI elections, run for an elected position, and serve on campus-wide committees.
+(View ASI org chart).

 Candidate information